 Communicate With Your Partner

 Whenever healthy relationships come up, you are almost always going to hear about trust and communication.
-Your partner is not going to know what you want, how you feel, or how you think.
-If you do not let them know about these things and then blame or punish them for acting a certain way, resentment is sure to follow suit.
+Your partner is not going to automatically know what you want, how you feel, or how you think.
+If you do not let them know about these things, and then blame or punish them for acting a certain way, resentment is sure to follow.
 Make sure to be open and honest with your partner at all times.

 Spend Plenty of Time With Them

-When couples have been together for a while or feel like they already know everything about each other, things can become stale and they may start to spend less and less time with their partner and get more caught up in their own lives.
-It is important that you continue to schedule dates and special occasions with your partner so that they know they are still valued and appreciated.
+When couples have been together for a while, or feel like they already know everything about each other, things can become stale.
+They may start to spend less and less time with their partner, and get more caught up in their own lives.
+It is important that you continue to schedule dates and special occasions with your partner, so that they know they are still valued and appreciated.

 Work on Yourself

-Many people think that the relationship is all about two people but the fact is that the individual is just as important as the unit.
-Take care of yourself and work on what you need to in order to make sure that you are happy and healthy and can spread that to your relationship.
+Many people think that the relationship is all about two people, but the fact is that the individual is just as important as the unit.
+Take care of yourself and work on what you need to,so that you are happy and healthy, and can spread that to your relationship.

 Add Some Extra Support to Your Relationship With BetterHelp

-If you need more personal advice on a relationship, you can contact BetterHelp, where you can speak to a licensed therapist about what you are going through.
-Because BetterHelp's counseling services are offered online you and your partner can easily fit a session into your day without having to worry about scheduling and traveling to a session.
+As discussed above, internet-based counseling for couples can help mend a broken relationship.
+If you need more personal advice on a relationship, you can contact BetterHelp, where you can speak to a licensed therapist from anywhere you can get an internet connection.
+Because BetterHelp's counseling services are offered online, you and your partner can easily fit a session into your day without having to worry about scheduling and traveling to anoffice.
+Also, if an issue arises, you and your partner can reach out to your therapist any time of day, and they will respond as soon as possible.
 Read below for some reviews of BetterHelp counselors from people who have been helped.

 "Denae is a fantastic, warm-hearted counselor, with much wisdom to impart.
 She's helped me deal with complex family and relationship issues.
 Ultimately, her brand of engaged listening and advice is uniquely effective for anyone needing help in life."